acucchieri/ACTcpdfBundle/README.md

 ACTcpdfBundle
 =============

 The `ACTcpdfBundle` integrates the [TCPDF](https://github.com/tecnickcom/TCPDF) PHP library with Symfony.
-This means easy-to-implement and easy-to-ouptput you PFD documents in your Symfony application!
+This means easy-to-implement and easy-to-ouptput PDF documents in your Symfony application.

 Installation
 ------------